TriangleBear/Ev_Ap/README.md

 ### Registering a Member

 1. Open the "Register Member" window from the main menu.
-2. Fill in the member's details (RFID, name, student number, program, year).
+2. Fill in the member's details (Unique ID Num, name, student number, program, year).
 3. Click the "Submit" button to register the member.

 ### Creating an Event